adoyle-h/lobash/README.md

 |     ❔    | Ksh      | *             | No tested                                               |

 ✅💬 means Lobash can be used but not all features supported in shell.
+It prints notes to show what modules will be ignored when building Lobash file.

 **If you want use Lobash with Bash 4.3 and lower versions.**
 **Please read [./doc/with-lower-version-bash.md](./doc/with-lower-version-bash.md) for details.**